 Located at the center of campus and adjacent to the beautiful Plaza de San Diego, Maher Hall provides student housing on the top three stories of the building.
-Coed by wing, the rooms accommodate two, three or four residents.
+Coed by wing, all Maher rooms have private baths and accommodate two, three or four residents.

 Please visit our Living Learning Communities pages for further information.